VulcanJS/vulcan-docs/source/migration.md

 ## Forms

-The `NovaForms` component now takes care of its own data loading, and accepts a different set of properties.
+The `VulcanForms` component now takes care of its own data loading, and accepts a different set of properties.

 Also note that the `CanDo` component used to test for permissions has been replace with `ShowIf`.